hydrogen602/unsigned-f64/readme.md

 # UnsignedF64

 A library to add the equivalent of unsigned ints to floats by making a `UnsignedF64` that can't be negative.
+This idea is for cases like simulation code, where bugs are hard to debug and types don't add much safety (Since everyting is a f64).

 Note: